• Skip to main content

 All Christians are called to love and serve others.
 For some that takes the form of ordained ministry as a priest or deacon.
 For others there are a variety of ministries of the people in our dioceses, our parishes, or our communities.
 However, there are a distinctive set of ministries, provided for by our church’s canon law, that require training and licensure by your Bishop.

+Those who are interested in becoming licensed lay ministers should contact their bishop to gain approval and direction before applying to the Stevenson School.
 Preparation in the Stevenson School does not obligate the Bishop to grant a license, but rather provides a quality education experience that will form you spiritually and intellectually for the work.

 These short training programs can be completed within a calendar year and provide the structure for explore the licensure as well as exposing you to other lifelong learning opportunities.